 The operator of the equipment must manually place the system switch in this position.
-This is done when there is a known problem with the outdoor section,
+This is done when there is a known problem with the outdoor section, or when the green "check" lamp comes on indicating a problem.

 DEFROST CYCLE